 - 1940s: John Landry, Leon’s younger brother, joins the business.

 - 1940s: During World War II, Landry’s produces custom-built “Challenge” Victory Bicycles, made from refurbished frames and parts, to support local transportation — when gasoline and raw materials were rationed and bicycles were in high demand and short supply.
-An image of the bike's headbadge appears to the right.
+See the image of the bike's headbadge.